scp756-221/course-site/docs/a1/page.md

 The coding part of this assignment was simple enough: Beginning with a basic client-server design, find and fix a defect in the server.
-In coming exercises, we will repeat this cycle of read logs-fix-rebuild-test-commit.
+In coming assignments, we will repeat this cycle of read logs-fix-rebuild-test-commit.
 As the server becomes more remote and more protected, the "read logs" and "rebuild and test" steps will require more tooling.